-17.160.050 Requirements for non-residential projects.
+17.160.050 Requirements for nonresidential projects.

-- A. Non-residential development projects shall be required to pay a "fair-share" fee to assume responsibility for a share of the workforce housing needs generated by such development.
-The amount of the fair-share fee shall be established by resolution of the Town Council. - B. Notwithstanding the foregoing, the requirement for the payment of fair-share fees for non-residential development projects shall not apply to projects that fall within one or more of the following categories:
+A. Nonresidential development projects shall be required to pay a "fair-share" fee to assume responsibility for a share of the workforce housing needs generated by such development.
+The amount of the fair-share fee shall be established by resolution of the Town Council.

+B. Notwithstanding the foregoing, the requirement for the payment of fair-share fees for nonresidential development projects shall not apply to projects that fall within one or more of the following categories:

-- 1. That portion of any non-residential development project located on property owned by the State of California, the United States of America, or any of theirits agencies, with the exception of such property not used exclusively for governmental or educational purposes; or - 2.
-Any non-residential development project to the extent it has received a vested right to proceed pursuant to State law; or - 3.
-Uses operated by nonprofit organizations that provide food storage, meal service and/or temporary shelter to the homeless. - C. As an alternative to the payment of the fair-share fee set forth in subsection A, an applicant for a non-residential development project subject to the requirements of this section may submit a request for compliance through the construction of residential units or the dedication of land or other resources.
-Such requests shall be considered on a case-by-case basis by the Town Council and shall be approved at the Town Council's sole discretion if the Town Council determines that such alternative compliance will further affordable housing opportunities in the Town to an equal or greater extent than payment of the housing fair-share fee. - D. No temporary or permanent certificate of occupancy for a non-residential development project subject to these requirements shall be issued until the permittee has paid the fair-share fee prescribed in subsection A or otherwise satisfactorily complied with the requirements of this section.
-Release of utilities shall not be authorized for any non-residential development project until notification is received from the Planning Officer that all requirements of this section have been met. - E. All fair-share fees collected under this section shall be deposited into the Town's Housing Opportunity Fund.
-(Ord.
-231-92 § 6.1.f; Ord.
-342-04)
+1. That portion of any nonresidential development project located on property owned by the State of California, the United States of America, or any of their agencies, with the exception of such property not used exclusively for governmental or educational purposes; or

+2. Any nonresidential development project to the extent it has received a vested right to proceed pursuant to State law; or an applicant for a nonresidential development project subject to the requirements of this section may submit a request for compliance through the construction of residential units or the dedication of land or other resources.
+Such requests shall be considered on a case-by-case basis by the Town Council and shall be approved at the Town Council's sole discretion if the Town Council determines that such alternative compliance will further affordable housing opportunities in the Town to an equal or greater extent than payment of the housing fair-share fee.